As there are no Induction Days, how will I be inducted into WBHS?

 How often to I hear about how my child is doing?

 As a Year 9 parent, you will receive a progress check to let you know how your child has settled into school within the first half term.
-There is also a tutor evening where you can meet your child’s tutor planned for the end of October.
+We also plan to run an ‘information evening’ in September as well as a tutor evening where you can meet your child’s tutor planned for the end of October.
 Following this, you will receive a further progress check plus a written report.
-There is also a Year 9 GCSE Options Evening in January of 2021.
+There is also a Year 9 GCSE Options Evening in January of 2022.
 If you would like any further updates, then you are always welcome to get in touch.

 Is there an opportunity to come in and talk to my child's tutor or teachers?

-Yes, there will be a tutor evening where you will meet with your child’s tutor within the first half term and then a subject evening where you can meet with your child’s teachers at the end of January 2021.
+Yes, there will be a tutor evening where you will meet with your child’s tutor within the first half term and then a virtual subject evening where you can talk with your child’s teachers at the end of January 2022.
 Again, if at any point you would like to speak to your child’s tutor, or a subject teacher don’t hesitate to call or email them.

 You will also receive a parent handbook with further information about our school including policies, uniform and other key information in the coming weeks.
 Please also check the lower school tab of the website for further details.